michaelpeters-dev/HackMIT_2025/README.md

 ## How it Differs from Codecademy (MVP)

-While CodeMind draws inspiration from Codecademy, our MVP distinguishes itself in a few key areas:
+While YuCode draws inspiration from Codecademy, our MVP distinguishes itself in a few key areas:

-1.  **Focused Scope:** CodeMind's MVP is laser-focused on the core interactive coding experience.
+1.  **Focused Scope:** YuCode's MVP is laser-focused on the core interactive coding experience.
 We've prioritized building a robust in-browser code execution and feedback loop over a vast library of courses or complex social features.
 This allows us to quickly iterate and refine the fundamental learning mechanism.
-2.  **Simplified Architecture:** Built with a modern, lightweight tech stack (e.g., Next.js for frontend, a simple backend for evaluation if needed), CodeMind aims for maximum efficiency and speed.
+2.  **Simplified Architecture:** Built with a modern, lightweight tech stack (e.g., Next.js for frontend, a simple backend for evaluation if needed), YuCode aims for maximum efficiency and speed.
 Codecademy, as a mature platform, naturally has a more complex and feature-rich architecture.
 3.  **Customizable Lesson Structure:** Our design allows for straightforward integration of new lessons and challenges, making it easier to tailor content to specific learning goals or rapidly prototype new course ideas without being constrained by a legacy content management system.
-4.  **Community-Driven Potential (Future):** While not in the MVP, the lean nature of CodeMind provides a strong foundation for future community-driven content creation, where users or educators could potentially contribute new lessons, a feature that might be more difficult to implement on established, large-scale platforms.
+4.  **Community-Driven Potential (Future):** While not in the MVP, the lean nature of YuCode provides a strong foundation for future community-driven content creation, where users or educators could potentially contribute new lessons, a feature that might be more difficult to implement on established, large-scale platforms.

 ## Future Scaling Opportunities